 5. Customization & UX

-70% of customers say they have abandoned their shopping carts because of bad user experience.
+70% of customers say they have abandoned their shopping carts because of a bad user experience.

 90% of smartphone users say they’re more likely to keep shopping if they’re having a great user experience.